 How to donate

 If you are a Duke Hospital, PDC or Medical Center employee and have surplus patient care supplies in your work area, notify your unit manager or supervisor.
 All of these items must first be processed through Procurement and Supply Chain Services.
-They will determine if any of the supplies can be re-directed into the Duke supply chain or returned for credit.
+They will determine if any of the supplies can be re-directed into the supply chain or returned for credit.
 If not, then they may donate it to the REMEDY program.
 Contact either your department’s Material Services Resource representative (whoever it is that stocks your supplies) or call Material Services Customer Support at (919) 681-1536 to arrange a pick up and transport to the Duke Medicine warehouse at 100 Golden Drive.

 Surplus medical supplies generated from clinical research trials are not the responsibility of Procurement and Supply Chain Services.
 To arrange for donation and pickup of these items, contact the REMEDY coordinator directly (firstname.lastname@example.org).

 Surplus Duke property such as furniture, machines, equipment, computers, monitors, etc. is handled by Duke University Procurement Services.
 For more information contact Procurement Services Customer Support at (919) 681-5900 or go to www.procurement.duke.edu